 - See fashion, cosplayers, lolitas, punks;

-- Tasting real Sake and Sushi;
+- Tasting the real Sake and Sushi;

 - Enjoy the cherry blossoms;

-- Have a feeling of personal security;
+- Having the feeling of personal security;

 - Visit the famous island of Okinawa;

 Traveling to Japan spends less and enjoys more

 according to website budgetyourtrip, we made a list of expenses in some countries, see that in Japan the expenses are much lower.
 Remembering that it is an American average, I spent much less myself and enjoyed a lot.
 I only spent about 110 USD a day and my trip was very grand.
 The table is in dollars!

 Responsive Table: Scroll the table to the side with your finger >>

 Note from the table that it is much more expensive to travel to the United States than to Japan.
 Without wanting to compare too much, let's make a quick list of total spend per day in each country below: